Jock Leckie: Career

 Leckie played for Alva Albion, Alloa Athletic, St Johnstone, Raith Rovers and Bray Unknowns before moving down to England to sign with Port Vale in March 1932.
-He picked up an injury in only his second game in 1931–32, and was sidelined until the start of his second season at The Old Recreation Ground.
-During that season he had a period from November 1932 to February 1933 as second choice keeper behind previous favourite Ben Davies, though in March he was injured once more, and Leckie played 22 games.
-He left on a free transfer by May 1933 and moved on to Stockport County in 1933–34, dropping down to the Third Division North from the Second Division.
-He was then Cardiff City's first team goalkeeper in 1934–35, as the Welsh club struggled near the bottom of the Third Division South.
+He picked up an injury in only his second game in 1931–32 and was sidelined until the start of his second season at the Old Recreation Ground.
+During that season he had a period from November 1932 to February 1933 as second-choice keeper behind previous favourite Ben Davies, though in March he was injured once more, and Leckie played 22 games.
+He left on a free transfer by May 1933.
+He moved on to Stockport County in 1933–34, dropping down to the Third Division North from the Second Division.
+He was then Cardiff City's first-team goalkeeper in 1934–35, as the Welsh club struggled near the bottom of the Third Division South.
 He later turned out for Walsall and Carlisle United.